-Membership in the TSC-TFP is open to any funding entity which contributes \$10,000 or more annually or at least a total of \$40,000 (10/1/14-9/30/19) for the support and research efforts of the TSC-TPF program.
+Membership in the TSC-TPF is open to any funding entity which contributes 10,000 or more annually or at least a total of 50,000 (10/1/19-9/30/24) for the support and research efforts of the TSC-TPF program.
 This Membership provides funding entities with the following rights:

-• a voting seat on the Board,

-- to propose and vote on potential projects for program funding, - travel for one person per year to attend the annual in-person TSC-TPF meeting (one quarterly meeting), and - participation at the three quarterly web meetings.
+- $\star$ a voting seat on the Board, - $\star$ to propose and vote on potential projects for program funding, - travel for one person per year to attend in-person TSC-TPF meetings (one quarterly meeting), and - $\star$ participation at the three quarterly web meetings.

 A list of interested parties, such as NHTSA, state safety commissions, local entities, and the AAA Foundation for Traffic Safety, will be maintained.
-These interested parties will receive non-Board-only communications and may participate in e-mail discussions.
+These interested parties will receive non-Board-only communications and may participate in e-mail discussions and proposal and report review.
 Also, they may propose projects, attend the quarterly web meetings at no cost and the annual attend in-person meetings at their own cost.